Ren Kazahari

-Ren Kazahari (風張 蓮, Kazahari Ren) is a Japanese professional baseball pitcher who is currently a free agent.
+Ren Kazahari (風張 蓮, Kazahari Ren) is a Japanese professional baseball pitcher who is a free agent.
 He has previously played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows and Yokohama DeNA BayStars.

 Career

 Tokyo Yakult Swallows

 Tokyo Yakult Swallows selected Kazahari with the third selection in the 2014 NPB draft.

 On May 3, 2015, Kazahari made his NPB debut.

 On December 2, 2020, he became a free agent.

 Yokohama DeNA BayStars

 On December 10, 2020, Kazahari signed with Yokohama DeNA BayStars of NPB.
 Kazahari made five appearances for Yokohama in 2021, but struggled to a 7.71 ERA with six strikeouts over seven innings of work.

 Wild Health Genomes

 On February 23, 2022, Kazahari signed with the Wild Health Genomes of the Atlantic League of Professional Baseball.
 Kazahari pitched in 4 games for the Genomes, struggling to a 9.64 ERA with 5 strikeouts in 4.2 innings pitched.
 He was released by the team on August 1.